Requirements Coverage-Guided Minimization for Natural Language Test Cases: Results

 \subsection{Performance of \ourapproach~compared with baselines (RQ2)}

 \textbf{Approach.} To address RQ2, we compared the performance of \ourapproach~with the best configuration against baseline approaches in terms of \textit{FDR}, varying the minimization budget from $10\%$ to $90\%$ in $10\%$ increments.
-According to RQ1, we selected \ourapproach~using $PM3$ as preprocessing strategy, TF-IDF as the embedding technique, Initialization Strategy 2 for GA initialization, and cosine similarity for the similarity measure as the best-performing configuration.
+According to RQ1, we selected \ourapproach~using $PM3$ as preprocessing method, TF-IDF as the embedding technique, Initialization Strategy 2 for GA initialization, and cosine similarity for the similarity measure as the best-performing configuration.

-We evaluated \ourapproach~against Random Minimization, which also employs Initialization Strategy 2, and two versions of FAST-R~\cite{cruciani2019scalable}, namely the fixed-budget version and the adequate version.
-For the fixed-budget version, we varied the minimization budget from $10\%$ to $90\%$, in increments of $10\%$.
-For the adequate scenario, we first executed FAST-R to determine its resulting minimization budget.
-This budget was then applied consistently to both \ourapproach~and the random minimization for experimental comparison.
-Notably, due to the redundancy in our dataset, as few as $7\%$ (i.e., $54$ test cases, one test case for each requirement) of the test cases are sufficient to achieve $100\%$ requirement coverage.
+We evaluated \ourapproach~against Random Minimization, which also employs Initialization Strategy 2, two versions of FAST-R~\cite{cruciani2019scalable}—the fixed-budget and adequate versions.
+For the fixed-budget version of FAST-R, we varied the minimization budget from $10\%$ to $90\%$, in increments of $10\%$.
+The fixed-budget version of FAST-R and RM-NoReq do not guarantee the 100\% requirement coverage and are included in this RQ solely for \textit{FDR} comparison.
+In the adequate scenario, we first ran FAST-R to determine the resulting minimization budget.
+This budget was then applied consistently to \ourapproach~and other baselines for experimental comparison.
+Notably, due to redundancy in our dataset, as few as $7\%$ (i.e., $54$ test cases, one test case per requirement) are sufficient to achieve $100\%$ requirement coverage.

 Moreover, for comparison purposes, we calculated the theoretical best possible \textit{FDR} for the test suite under different minimization budgets using an ILP approach.
 Specifically, we employed ILP to find the subset that (1) satisfies the minimization budget, (2) achieves $100\%$ requirement coverage, and (3) maximizes the number of covered faults.